 Shaping Our Lives is a user-led organisation, with a small staff team and a National User Group.
 We also use a range of experts from diverse communities to support the delivery of projects, providing flexibility and efficiency.
-You can also find out more on the About us page, or read regular updates about our work on our blog.
-Read on to find out more about our people.
+You can also find out more on the About us page.

 Chief Executive Officer

 Responsible for strategic and business planning to ensure Shaping Our Lives continues to be successful, impactful, and sustainable..

 Manages all communications including the website and social media.

 Oversees the Inclusive Involvement Project